trottling/Network-ports-dictionary/README.md

 # Port Dictionary
-Simple python Dictionary for TCP ports.
-Usefull when code throws port number description, instead of diplaying port like `404`, show message what it means.
+Dictionary for TCP ports.
+Usefull when code throws port number description, instead of diplaying port like `443`, show message what it means.

+Format
+> "0": {"Transport Protocol": "tcp", "Service Name": "", "Description": "Reserved"}

 Edit it for your language syntax